buzzfeed/design/product-design-roles.md

 **Balances** existing visual and UX patterns **with platform-specific patterns** to ensure a consistent, intuitive experience. **Identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

 ### Product Thinking
-Has a strong understanding of the vision and key objectives for their product area, taking cues from their design manager, as well as their product and engineering leads.
-Consistently considers how their designs can support that vision, the team's goals, the broader product vision and company objectives.
+**Has a strong understanding** of the vision and key objectives for their product area, **taking cues from their design lead and/or manager, as well as their product and engineering leads.
+Consistently** considers how their designs can support that vision, **the team's goals, the broader product vision and company objectives**.

 ### Process
-**Consistently demonstrates** our defined design process and **uses the design process to contextualize their work and the type of feedback they need in a given moment.**
+**Consistently demonstrates** our defined design process and **uses the design process to contextualize their work and the type of feedback they need in a given moment.
+Learns to balance speed and quality based on the scope and potential impact to users and/or revenue.**

 ### Toolkit
 Employs design tools to solve and communicate user flows, interaction and motion, and **knows which tool to use** depending on scope and phase of the project.
-These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS for the Web, or native prototyping tools (Framer, Principle) for Mobile.
+These tools could include sketching, diagramming, interface design tools (Figma, Sketch, Photoshop, Illustrator), production HTML/CSS and Javascript, platform SDKs (XCode, Android Studio) or native prototyping tools (Framer, Principle).

 ### Transparency
-Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their **team** and manager to filter and prioritize this feedback.
+Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team and actively works with their **team** and manager to filter and prioritize this feedback.
+Documents all work throughout the lifecycle of a project.

 ### Data
-Begins every project by partnering with User Research and Data Science to define what qualitative and quantitative data will be important in their work. **Partners** with those teams throughout the design and development process, **becoming familiar with different data collection techniques** and making changes to the product based on data analysis.
+Begins every project by partnering with their design lead, manager, or product manager to define what qualitative and quantitative data will be important in their work. **Partners** with User Research and Product Analytics throughout the design and development process, **becoming familiar with different data collection techniques** and making changes to the product based on data analysis.

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a collaborative, cross-disciplinary design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.